 Start setting aside money well in advance of your trip this will help you budget wisely.
 Additionally by booking early you can often get better rates.

-Contact airlines directly for children flight discounts
+Lastly, to score some of the best flight travel deals contact airlines directly for children flight discounts

 Many are cutting these discounts out because of raising costs and gas prices, but it is always worth a try to ask.
 Also, keep in mind that children under 2 fly free.